6 Ways to Invest in Anthropic

 If none of the above options fit what you're looking for, your final option is to wait for Anthropic to go public.

-If it ever does go public, you'll need a brokerage account to buy it.
+When it does go public, you'll need a brokerage account to buy it.
 And if you happen to be in the market, we recommend Public.

 How much is Anthropic worth?